My COVID Experience

 Dr. Firoz Mahboob Kamal

 When I was told that I need a ventilator, I thought, the time has come to return back to my Allah SWT.
 But I had a deep apprehension that I am leaving this world almost empty-handed.
 I wrote hundreds of articles in Bengali and English.
 All those articles are written in the last thirty years to address the problems of the Muslim Ummah and to find out the solution.
-Although those articles were published in various newspapers, journals, blogs, but I could publish only one book.
+Although those articles were published in various newspapers, journals, blogs, I could publish only one book.
 In order to give long life to my thoughts, I needed to publish them as books.
 Hence, prior to hospital admission, I started to edit all those articles for final compilation in several books.
 In my absence, nobody can do it.
 Since COVID related deaths were mounting in London, I felt a sense of great disappointment.
-However, I realized that I can only dream; things are not in my hand.
+However, I realized that I can only dream; things are not in my hands.
 So I possessed no other option but to surrender to the design of Allah SWT.
 I couldn’t see my own face; but it must be a very gloomy one.

-I don’t know when I was put on a ventilator.
+I don’t exactly know when I was put on a ventilator.
 Probably, at that time I was drowsy.
 Since a ventilator can’t be fitted while the patient is awake, I needed to be induced with a comma.
-One day I found my son is sitting beside me.
+One day I found my son sitting beside me.
 He was smiling.
 Seeing him, I was also smiling.
 This is the first smile on my face.
-After my admission to the hospital, it was the first time that I saw anyone of my family member.
+After my admission to the hospital, it was the first time that I saw any of my family members.
 My son asked me whether I know how long I have been in hospital.
-I told you, may be one or two days.
-He told me that I was in a comma for about two and a half months.
+I told him, maybe one or two days.
+He told me that I was in a coma for about two and a half months.
 I was very surprised.
 It was like the story of the historic young men of the cave (ashab-e kahaf) -as mentioned in the Holy Qur’an.
-I didn’t even know that I was still in ICU.
+I didn’t even know that I was still in an ICU bed.
 My son informed me that I was critically unwell.
 The doctors were struggling very hard to bring my oxygen level to the desired level.
 I had a tracheostomy.
 Still I was being given oxygen through the tracheostomy tube.